-For example, 76% of those living in Angus, and Perth and Kinross, consider themselves to have good or very good health, which is greater than the national average of 72%.
-Additionally, 80% of the population in Perth and Kinross live within a 5-minute walk of a green or blue space, compared to 68% in Angus and the Scottish average of 70%.
+For example, the combined region shows relatively good mental health, with a score of 49.5 on the Warwick-Edinburgh Mental Wellbeing Scale compared to the Scottish average of 48.9.
+Other wellbeing indicators vary across the local authority areas, including access to green and blue spaces, with 80% of residents in Perth and Kinross living within a 5-minute walk of a green or blue space, compared to 68% in Angus, 77% in Fife, and a Scottish average of 70%.

-However, other indicators of wellbeing across Angus, and Perth and Kinross, are less favourable.
-In particular, at a combined rate of 9.5 tonnes of CO2 per capita, greenhouse gas emissions are higher across the region compared to the Scottish average of 7.4 tonnes of CO2 per capita.
+Other wellbeing indicators across Fife, Angus, and Perth and Kinross are less favourable.
+For instance, 29% of residents report feelings of loneliness some or most of the time, exceeding the Scottish average of 23%.
+Additionally, the region's combined greenhouse gas emissions stand at 9.0 tonnes of CO2 per capita, higher than the Scottish average of 7.4 tonnes.
 As such, improvements to wellbeing within this region are still important.